Matriks404/openSMB2/README.md

 4. Copy levels (in `_move_to_saves_directory`) to game user data directory.
 	* On Windows: Run `RunOnce.bat`.
-	* On Mac: Copy manually to `/Users/<username>/Library/Application Support/LOVE/openSMB2`
+	* On macOS: Copy manually to `/Users/<username>/Library/Application Support/LOVE/openSMB2`
 	* On Linux: Execute `chmod +x RunOnce.Linux.sh && ./RunOnce.Linux.sh` in the console.

 5. Run the game!
 	* On Windows: Drag game folder onto LÖVE program shortcut.
-	* on Mac and Linux: Execute `love .` in the console (you might need to change directory to game path first).
+	* On macOS and Linux: Execute `love .` in the console (you might need to change directory to game path first).

 # Gameplay: